ndotb/blazor-fluxor/docs/README.md

 ### New in 0.0.10
 - Introduced IDispatcher for dispatching actions from Blazor components so that the whole IStore isn't required.
-- Introduced IState for providing feature state to Blazor components so that the entire IFeature<T> doesn't need to be referenced.
+- Introduced IState for providing feature state to Blazor components so that the entire IFeature&lt;T&gt; doesn't need to be referenced.

 ### New in 0.0.9
 - Renamed `Handle` to `HandleAsync` in effects